 Our faces reflect our journeys across multiple worlds, starting at home to beyond and back to our self.
 The beauty of life perhaps lies in our common struggles to find patterns of connection across those worlds.
 While the particular scenes and characters of that journey may differ, the search for meaning to face our self with kindness, love and acceptance remains unchanged.
-The journey to this share my experience with you is no different.
+The journey to share my experience with you is no different.

 The worlds I experienced were ancient and modern, art and science, mind and body.
 Across these worlds, I sought connection between the magical holism of the East with the scientific rigor of the West.
 A journey across East and West, Science and Tradition, Ancient and Modern.